manushabassa/life_RPG/README.md

-# life_RPG
+🔥 Life RPG
-Life RPG is a private, local game-style self-development system that turns real-life actions into quests and XP.
-Track fitness, food, hobbies, and education.
-Complete workouts to unlock daily progress photos.
-Built for discipline, not hype — structured growth for real consistency, even on bad days.
+Life RPG is a local, private, game-styled personal development system that turns real life into structured progression.

+It transforms daily discipline into measurable experience points.

+It doesn’t run in the cloud.
+It doesn’t share data.
+It doesn’t chase aesthetics for validation.

+It runs on your machine.
+It tracks your effort.
+It enforces rules you set for yourself.